Compare the Best Heating & Boiler Cover Deals

 - Records of the annual gas safety check must be provided to your existing tenants within 28 days of completion.
 New tenants should receive it upon the start of their tenancy.

-Under new regulations introduced in April 2018, a landlord can arrange for a gas safety check to be carried out any time from 10-12 calendar months after the previous check.
-In the meantime, the original check still retains its expiry date.
+Under regulations introduced in April 2018, a landlord can arrange for a gas safety check to be carried out any time from between 10 and 12 calendar months after the previous check.
+In the meantime, the original check still retains its original expiry date.